Tilapia Veracruz

 This post contains affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

-• Capers – Capers are one of my favorite ingredients for any Mediterranean style recipe.
-If you’re wondering what they are, they’re actually the flower bud of a caper bush and grow wild throughout the Mediterranean region.
+- Capers – Capers are one of my favorite ingredients.
+If you’re wondering what they are, they’re actually the flower bud of a caper bush which grows wild in the Mediterranean.
 The flavor is something of a cross between olives and lemons.

 Make the Veracruz Sauce

-3. Next, add the olives, capers, tomato paste, and wine.
-Stir it well, lower the heat a bit and cook it covered for 5 minutes or so.
+- Next, add the olives, capers, tomato paste, and wine.
+Stir it well, lower the heat a bit, and cook it covered for 5 minutes or so.

 Add the Fish